rakutentech/dotfiles-boshrelease/README.md

 6. completion:
   - monit completion
   - wwsh completion
-7. properties dump:
+7. properties dump(Deprecated):
+  - In recent version of BOSH, `shrc` can no longer read properties of other jobs.
+So this feature is disabled by default.
   - Use `show-bosh-properties` command to see properties that's used by bosh-template.
 Useful for debugging.
-  - You can disable dumping by disabling `shrc.enable_properties_dump`
 8. set-ps1
   - A small function `set-ps1` helps you to set informative prompt.
 By default it puts information such as `spec.deployment`, `job_name/index`, `ip` on PS1.
   - You can also easily customize your prompt with `set-ps1`.
 Check `set-ps1 -h` for details.